wulms/BiDirect_BIDS_Converter/README.md

 # BiDirect_BIDS_Converter

+In 3 user-interactions (csv editings) from a folder containing your participants dicoms to a BIDS specification dataset, that passes the BIDS-Validator.

 This tool is a project of my PhD.
 I developed this tool on all the neuroimaging data of the BiDirect study (Institute of Epidemiology and Social Medicine, Wilhelms-University, Münster, Germany).

-Here you find the generalizable version for your own datasets (on Philips and Siemens tested), the release will be in around 2 weeks from now (first week of February 2020).
+Tested on Windows and Ubuntu 18.04.
+Conversion tested with Siemens and Philips data.

 [![DOI](https://zenodo.org/badge/195199025.svg)](https://zenodo.org/badge/latestdoi/195199025)